We stayed overnight in the Detroit area and headed downtown on Sunday afternoon for a baseball game. We parked about three blocks from the stadium

 The stadium has a fountain on top of the batter’s eye.
 It goes off when the Tigers do something exciting.

 The visitor’s dugout

-Wayne, Holly and Arne showed up right at game time.
+Our friends showed up right at game time.
 Shortly after the game started, it began raining again.
 A lot of people huddled under umbrellas and raincoats, but the game continued.
 Justin Verlander pitched for Detroit.

 Here’s the first pitch.